imshubhamkapoor/Japanese-Literature-Language-Translation/README.md

 - **KanjiVG-Pixel** It consist of a single zipped folder with 11456 files of Kanji VG in PNG format converted from KanjiVG-SVG.
 The image size is 28 by 28 pixels.
 - **SVG2PNG.ipynb** It is used to load and convert the images from SVG to PNG
 - **CNN-VAE.ipynb** It is used to build the CNN-VAE model using the jupyter notebook.
 It can be used independently to see how the model works.
+- **VAE.ipynb** It is used to build the VAE model using the jupyter notebook.
+It can be used independently to see how the model works.

 ## Installation